docker/awesome-compose/official-documentation-samples/rails/README.md

 ### Restart the application

-To restart the application run `docker compose up` in the project directory.
+To restart the application run `docker-compose up` in the project directory.

 ### Rebuild the application

 If you make changes to the Gemfile or the Compose file to try out some different configurations, you need to rebuild.
-Some changes require only `docker compose up --build`, but a full rebuild requires a re-run of `docker compose run web bundle install` to sync changes in the `Gemfile.lock` to the host, followed by `docker compose up --build`.
+Some changes require only `docker-compose up --build`, but a full rebuild requires a re-run of `docker-compose run web bundle install` to sync changes in the `Gemfile.lock` to the host, followed by `docker-compose up --build`.

 Here is an example of the first case, where a full rebuild is not necessary.
 Suppose you simply want to change the exposed port on the local host from `3000`